...

 A Little About Me...

 I'm a web application developer living in the mountains of Western North Carolina.
-Vim is my editor, and I <3 mechanical keyboards, my current daily is a Nyquist Rev3.
+Neovim is my editor, and I <3 mechanical keyboards, my current daily is a Nyquist Rev3.
 Ruby is my language of choice, although I consider myself a full-stack polyglot developer.
 I like to try different craft beers, and I prefer IPAs, the hoppier the better!
 Citra hops are my favorite hops so much in fact I named my rescue pup Citra.
-If I'm not behind a keeb I'm typically outdoors hiking, MTN biking, taking pitures or just living my best life.
+If I'm not behind a keeb I'm typically outdoors hiking, MTN biking, taking pictures, or just enjoying country life.

 04 November 2015